sinai-dev/sinai-dev.github.io/GettingStarted/Overview.md

 1. Using <b>SL Packs</b> (folders containing <b>XML</b> files and other assets)
 2. Using <b>C#</b> API from your own plugin

-This Wiki mainly focuses on SL Packs / XML, however you can do most of the same (and more) with C# as well (see also: [C# API](https://sinaioutlander.github.io/_docfx/api/SideLoader.html)).
+The main SideLoader Documentation primarily focuses on SL Packs and will use XML examples over C# examples, however all of the same rules apply to C# as well (see also: [C# API](https://sinaioutlander.github.io/_docfx/api/SideLoader.html)).

 To get the most out of SideLoader, it is recommended to use both the SL Pack folders to load your assets, and the C# API for extended features.